Four day Introduction to Couples Counselling

 even if you don’t work with couples, this course will inform your individual work.
 Many trainees attending this course have found a lot of resources to help with their individual clients presenting with relationship issues.

 To book a place, there is a non-refundable deposit of £100 payable now.
-The balance of £370 is payable one month before the course start date.
+The balance is payable one month before the course start date.

-Both weekends (4 days) are needed to learn the basics of couples counselling.
-On the third day, Debbie will be joined by her partner Simon Adamson who is also a couples counsellor.
-The two of them will jointly facilitate this day; and hopefully this will add an interesting extra dimension to the work.
-Simon may also assist with supervision of role plays on other days.
+All four days are needed to learn the basics of couples counselling.
+Debbie will facilitating this training jointly with her partner Simon Adamson who is also a couples counsellor.
+And hopefully this will add an interesting extra dimension to the work.
 You can read more about their work together at www.completecouples.com.
 A CPD certificate of 24 hours will be provided on completion of the course.

 The course is integrative in nature and the ethical issues of couples counselling are also covered in detail to enable you to be a very capable practitioner.
 This course weaves threads of:

 Psychodynamic – understanding how the unconscious attraction process works, and recognising childhood wounds of your partner;